fraz3alpha/led-glow-jar/README.md

 The exactly dimensioned holds for the switch and PCB stopped them moving, but it did take two attempts to print this part so that they fit in properly - the curved corners of the recess as a result of the 3D printer's movement meant the PCB didn't fit in the first time, so I made things a little bigger for version 2.

 And here we have the battery in the hollowed out main section.
-Perhaps a little more snug than I would have liked, but it's in :) Also show, the top cap that the switch and USB socket poke through
+Perhaps a little more snug than I would have liked, but it's in :) Also shown, the top cap that the switch and USB socket poke through

 ![Battery fits in](images/prototype/prototype-09-battery-in.jpg)

-I haven't mentioned it thus far, but by now I had some code written in the Arduino IDE for the ESP board to flash the LEDs in various patterns to check everything worked.
+I haven't mentioned it thus far, but by now I had some [code written in the Arduino IDE](https://github.com/fraz3alpha/led-glow-jar/blob/master/esp8266/arduino-ide/led-glow-jar.ino) for the ESP board to flash the LEDs in various patterns to check everything worked.
 The code uses the [Adafruit_NeoPixel library](https://github.com/adafruit/Adafruit_NeoPixel), which just works, so why re-write it.
 The StrandTest example sketch is excellent at initially testing your wiring, and in particular the rainbow effect is my go-to display.

 You can install the library via the Arduino IDE's library manager.